yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 1. From the navigation menu, select Deployments under Workloads.
 From the view's Deployments list select the web deployment.

-2. Select **Edit**
+2. Select **Edit**.

 3. From the Edit a Deployment dialog, find the *cpu* resource requirements for the web container.
 Change this value to "125m".

     ![This is a screenshot of the Edit a Deployment dialog box with various displayed information about ports, env, and resources.
 The resources node, with cpu: 125m selected, is highlighted.](media/image142.png)

-4. Select **Update** to save the changes and update the deployment
+4. Select **Update** to save the changes and update the deployment.

 5. From the navigation menu, select Replica Sets under Workloads.
 From the view's Replica Sets list select the web replica set.

-6. When the deployment update completes, four web pods should be shown in running state
+6. When the deployment update completes, four web pods should be shown in running state.

     ![Four web pods are listed in the Pods box, and all have green check marks and are listed as Running.](media/image143.png)